JERUKA9/CALMA/README.md

 # CALMA
-calculator writen in pure C with use of: math.h and other C functions. soon rewrite from begining code was shi**y.
+calculator writen in pure C.
+soon rewrite from begining code was shi**y.